 He made his way down to the lake, gillyweed in hand.
 Neville had told him about the plant that would basically turn him into a fish for an hour so he could stay underwater.
 He imagined that the other champions had other plans, but at least he had one too.
 He scanned the crowd, looking for Sirius.
 He didn't see him.
 He did see Draco standing with everyone, looking on worriedly.
 He also saw Cedric standing with the other champions looking focused.

-"Better get up there Potter.
+"Better get up there, Potter.
 Don't want to miss the festivities!"
-Mad Eye said gruffly behind him.
+Moody said gruffly behind him.

 Harry startled and glanced over his shoulder at him.
 He gave him a curt nod before he continued the rest of the way to the platform.
 Once he reached it and took his place next to Cedric, he completely understood the scope of what he was going to be doing.

 "Good luck, Harry and be careful," Cedric whispered the emotion obvious in his voice.
 Harry looked over at him and studied him for a moment.
 He then looked over into the stands and saw Draco staring down at him, Theo closely by his side.
 He couldn't tell if Draco was aware of it, but either way, it made something easier for him.
 He turned back to Cedric and smiled.
 Cedric's eyes widened briefly and he smiled his lopsided smile.

 "Good luck to you.
 You be careful," Harry told him sincerely.
 Cedric nodded and they turned when Dumbledore started to speak.